uwdata/mosaic-publish/benchmark/README.md

 ### Analyze Results

 - Upon completion of benchmarks, run the `prep/select/results.sql` script in DuckDB to consolidate all benchmark results. _You can safely skip this step if reviewing, `results/results.parquet` should already exist._
-- Run `npm run dev` and browse to `http://localhost:5173/web/results/` to see result visualization.
+- With the development server running (`npm run dev`), navigate to the "Results" endpoint.